probsys/librvg/readme.md

   The outputs are the .png files in `experiments/results.bounds`

+  These results show the output random of random variates using four generation methods (GSL, CDF, SF, DDF) for 13 probability distributions.
+  Each row in Table 2 corresponds to a specific png file.
+In each png file, the runtimes are shown under the labels on the y-axis and the output ranges are shown on the x-axis.

 - Figure 8

       $ cd experiments/
       $ make figure8

   The output is `experiments/results.rate/figure_8.png`

+  These results show the ratios of bits/variate and variate/sec using the basic and extended-accuracy variants of two methods (CBS, OPT).

 Running via Docker
 ------------------